Snow Hebe

 Plant Description

-Snow Hebe (Veronica albicans), also known by its synonym Hebe albicans, is a species of flowering plant in the family Plantaginaceae, native to New Zealand.
+Snow Hebe ( Veronica albicans ), also known by its synonym Hebe albicans , is a species of flowering plant in the family Plantaginaceae, native to New Zealand Discover more about native shrubs.
 It is an evergreen shrub that typically grows to 60 cm tall by 90 cm wide, though it can reach up to 1 meter in height.
 It features thick, bluish or blue-green leaves that are 1.5-3 cm long and 8-15 mm wide.
 The leaves are arranged in whorls around the stem and can vary in shape from oval to long narrow pointed pairs.
 Small, white flowers appear on flowerheads that are 3-6 cm in length, typically from December to April.
-The Latin specific epithet "albicans" refers to the off-white color of its flowers.
+The Latin specific epithet "albicans" refers to the off-white colour of its flowers.
 V. albicans is found in the mountainous region around Nelson, New Zealand, at altitudes of 1,000-1,400 meters.
 It grows in a range of habitats, often on rocks, from near sea-level to subalpine and penalpine situations.
 It is an openly branched, spreading low or small bushy shrub.

 Quick Facts